 PavePro Blue passed ALL parts of the TxDOT testing procedure, earning full approval on the TxDOT-Approved Asphalt Release Agents list using NTPEP data and in accordance with Departmental Materials Specification DMS-6410, “Asphalt Release Agents.”

-“TxDOT plans to replace its’ current process with one that uses NTPEP data to determine whether a product will meet its’ specification.
-As only two products have been released by the Manufacturers for public use, TxDOT has decided to delay its’ conversion date to possibly the end of 2012 and are waiting to see if additional products meet the specifications.
+“TxDOT plans to replace its current process with one that uses NTPEP data to determine whether a product will meet its specification.
+As only two products have been released by the Manufacturers for public use, TxDOT has decided to delay its’ conversion date to possibly the end of 2012 and is waiting to see if additional products meet the specifications.
 Many other States are now looking at their ARA program and Quality Products List.
-The concept is catching on with the DOTs and Industry to help create and place quality mixes, to provide a long lasting pavement to the traveling public, and protect the environment.”
+The concept is catching on with the DOTs and Industry to help create and place quality mixes, to provide a long-lasting pavement to the traveling public, and protect the environment.”